jjd274/hudl-login-test/README.md

 ## Observations / Notes
 - Inconsistent use of element identifiers meant I had to use a mixture of specific data-qa-id values, class names and ids.
 - Error messages differ between invalid email address and password entered.
 This is a potential security risk and vulnerability to brute force attacks, allowing bad actors to determine valid users of the system.
-- I experienced challenges interacting with the nav menu to verify a logged out state, as it seemed to have hidden parent elements preventing me from clicking on the menu, resulting in the second scenario in the feature file failing.
+- I experienced challenges interacting with the nav menu to verify a logged out state, as it seemed to have hidden parent elements preventing me from clicking on the menu.
+This resulted in the final step for the second scenario in the feature file failing.